nyantropy/Gravitas/ARCHITECTURE.md

 ordered layer roots.
 Existing callers that create nodes without specifying a surface or parent still attach to the default layer root returned by `UiSystem::getRoot()`, so current retained UI builders continue to work.
-New engine or game systems may create named layers through the default-surface APIs or through surface-aware overloads such as `UiSystem::createLayer(surface, ...)`, add nodes under `getLayerRoot(surface, layerId)`, and change layer ordering or input participation without relying on scene construction order.
+New engine or application systems may create named layers through the default-surface APIs or through surface-aware overloads such as `UiSystem::createLayer(surface, ...)`, add nodes under `getLayerRoot(surface, layerId)`, and change layer ordering or input participation without relying on scene construction order.
 Render